GO BACKFind out if your website is compliant

 According to section 9 of the DTA (digital transformation agency of the Australian government), public sector websites need to ensure the service is accessible and inclusive of all users regardless of their ability and environment.

-The aim of the RGAA is to provide a framework for the accessibility of digital content.
+The RGAA aims to provide a framework for the accessibility of digital content.

-In its current version, it constitutes a reference system to verify conformance with the WCAG 2.0 international standards.
-Its objective is to propose criteria and tests to verify that accessibility rules are respected and followed.
+Its current version constitutes a reference system to verify conformance with the WCAG 2.0 international standards.
+Its objective is to propose criteria and tests to confirm that accessibility rules are respected and followed.

 The level of conformance recommended by the RGAA is AA.